brucou/react-state-driven/README.md

  seen, what is a click on a button is a search intent to the machine, and results in a search command to the command handler.
 - some machine inputs correspond to the aggregation of several events.
-For instance, if we had to recreate a double click for the `Search` button, we would to receive two clicks before passing a `SEARCH` input to the machine.
+For instance, if we had to recreate a double click for the `Search` button, we would have to receive two clicks before passing a
+ `SEARCH` input to the machine.
 We use `Rxjs` to deal with those cases, as its combinator library (`map`, `filter`, `takeUntil` etc.) allow to aggregate events in a fairly simple manner.
 Note that we could implement this logic in the state machine itself (our machines are turing-machine-equivalent, they can implement any effect-less computation), but : 1. it is much better to keep the machine dealing with inputs at a higher level of abstraction, 2. that kind of event aggregation is **much easier** done with a dedicated library such as `rxjs`
-- In our example, we render always the same component.
-This is because our image search app only has one screen which the `GalleryApp` renders.
-In application with several screens, we could use control states corresponding to specific screens, and have the relevant render commands generated in `entryActions` according to the control state the machine is in.
 - the interfaced systems can communicate with the machine via a `trigger` event emitter.
 As such any relevant raw event should be associated to an event handler obtained through `trigger`.
 The `trigger` event emitter is passed as parameter by the `Machine` component to any function props